 CARSON TAHOE REGIONAL MEDICAL CENTER carsontahoe.com

 JOHN F. KENNEDY MEMORIAL HOSPITAL jfkmemorialhosp.com

 We recommend the Benchmark Maps California Atlas and National Geographic paper maps of individual regions like Death Valley.
 Our route samples only a small portion of this state’s offerings, so these tools will help tailor the trip to your interests.
-As always, our team’s GPS track and points of interest are available through the Hema Explorer Cloud, and the links can be found on our website at overlandjournal.com/overland-routes.
+As always, our team’s GPS track can be found by visiting the overland routes home page here.